 Montgomery GI Bill gives you ten years after you complete service.

-As long as you fit within the 10 or 15-year mandatory time limit, you can leave school and come back as many times as you would like.
+With both bills you have 36 months of benefits, and they do not have to be consecutive.
+For the Montgomery Bill, so long as you fit within the 10 years (after your last 90 days of service), you can leave school and come back as many times as you would like.

 Your GI Bill is eligible for you to use for 36 months of schooling.
 It is not based on the amount of money used; it goes off of how many months you are in school.
 So if your school is only $2,000 a month, you will still be using the same amount of your Bill as if you went to a university where tuition was $7,000 a month.

 Since it can only be used for 36 months, make sure to decide on a major early!
 This way you are not wasting credits on classes you don’t need.

 Take extra classes if you can handle the course load.
 12 hours is considered full-time for most colleges, but take more courses if you can!